Ehsan-Habibagahi/Reddit/README.md

 If you have a suggestion that would make this better, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!
+Don't forget to give the project a star🌟!
 Thanks again!
 ## 📜Acknowledgments

 - [Reddit icons and color pallets](https://reddit.com)